 This course is intended for students in their second year as ENG and WRT minors and majors at the University of Mount Union.
 Students will discover and research the kinds of careers and professional occupations available to students studying writing and English.
 Students will also develop awareness of the skills and abilities developed and reinforced through English and writing courses and learn about the beneficial role that these skills and abilities play in the larger culture and professional workplace.
 There is an experiential component to this course.
-Prerequisites: ENG 150H or ENG 165H; or WRT 110H or WRT 120A, and sophomore status.
 2 Semester Hours.